shirishsoni/URSafeCheck/README.md

     - main.py

     2) Then you have to install Wamp server and have to add usersafechecktest.sql to your MYSQL.
-    - userdafechecktest.sql file is available under JAVA->COM->EXAMPLE->URSAFECHECK folder.
+    - usersafechecktest.sql file is available under JAVA->COM->EXAMPLE->URSAFECHECK folder.

 3) After performing all the above steps you have to install the application on your mobile device.